scy/knowledge/src/finance.md

 ```sh
 aqhbci-tool4 mkpinlist -o gls.pin
 ```

+You’ll need to edit that file using your favorite text editor and put the PIN inside.

 AqBanking uses what they call a "context file" to store results of requests in a machine-readable (to some degree also human-readable) format.
 Make sure to provide it when calling `aqbanking-cli request` (by supplying the `-c` parameter), else you'll be left with the contents of the context file dumped to stdout with no easy way to query them.